 Overall Headcount Per Client

 If you aim to manage more client accounts in the next few years, how much you currently spend on headcount per client should be factored into your revenue and payroll assumptions.
 The formula for this is simple: Divide your current number of employees by the total number of clients you have.
 If you’re currently working alone with aspirations to increase your team, this ratio is especially important to you.

-Concrete revenue projections will open your business to the possibility of leveraging financial products such as business loans to help expedite and accomplish your goals for growth.
+Additionally, concrete revenue projections will open your business to the possibility of leveraging financial products, such as business loans, to help expedite and accomplish your goals for growth.